shailbala/DSVV-MCA25-TestProject/Optional/Assignment01/ReadMe.md

 * Split the dataframe based on the languages.
 For each language, save a different file with the format AwgpBooks[Lang].csv.
 Example: AwgpBooksEn.csv, AwgpBooksHi.csv

 #### Submission Instructions:
+Create a new folder with your name and add all the relevant files.
+Raise a new PR with proepr description.
 To upload the optional assignment, upload a Jupyter Notebook with both code and output.
 Add all the 8 csvs saved after processing the data.

 #### Last Date: 17/03/2024